Rules and regulations

 (a) authorize the issuance of a certificate of registration, for three years, allowing the landowner association member to operate a CWMU; or

-(b) deny the application and provide the landowner association member with reasons for the decision.
+(b) deny the application and provide the landowner association with reasons for the decision.

 (6) The Wildlife Board shall consider any violation of the provisions of Title 23, Wildlife Resources Code and any information provided by the division, landowners, and the public in determining whether to authorize the issuance of a certificate of registration for a CWMU.

-(7) A CWMU Certificate of Registration is issued on a three year basis and shall expire on January 31, providing:
+(7) A certificate of registration is issued on a three year basis and shall expire on January 31.

-(8) The CWMU application/agreement is binding upon the landowner association members, landowner association operators and all successors in interest to the CWMU property or the hunting rights thereon as it pertains to allowing public permit holders reasonable access to all CWMU property during the applicable hunting seasons for purposes of filling the permit.
+(8) The CWMU application and the management plan agreement are binding upon the landowner association members and all successors in interest to the CWMU property or the hunting rights thereon as it pertains to allowing public permit holders reasonable access to all CWMU property during the applicable hunting seasons for purposes of filling the permit.

-(2) Requests for amendments dealing with permit numbers, permit allocation or season dates:
+(2) Requests to amend buck and bull permit numbers, permit allocation, or season dates: